-Visit the historic Moore House and Cabin to experience early homesteading in this lonely valley.
-Open daily, early May through mid-September, 10 AM to 5 PM at Fifth and Spring Streets.
+Visit the historic Moore House and Cabin to experience early frontier life in this windy valley.
+Open daily, mid May through mid-September, 10am to 5pm at Fifth Ave & Spring Street.
 This facility is wheelchair accessible and service animals are welcome.

 Jeff.
 Smiths Parlor Museum is one of the oldest museums in Alaska dedicated to the outlaw "Soapy" Smith, early Alaskana, and other curiosities.
 It has been restored to its 1960s glory and is now open for tours and exploration.

 Monday - Friday open 9am - 5pm with purchase of tour only.
 Book your tour: visit recreation.gov or call 1-877-444-6777.

 Weekends open 9am - 5pm, no tours or reservations, but rangers are available for questions.